AlecMcCutcheon/Custom-Neovim-Config/README.md

 # Custom NeoVim Config
 A modded fork of LunarVim/Neovim-from-scratch

+## Config Install Notes:

+- Scoop install nvim

+- Git clone Rep into your ~/AppData/Local/nvim

+- Make a nvim_profile.ps1 File, and a Settings.ps1 File in ~/.config/powershell/ Make the dir if it does not exist.

+I made the .ps1 files so that my normal Windows Terminal Pwsh can have a config, The Nvim Pwsh can have a config, and the settings.ps1 is where I have all my aliases for both.

+## My Config Changes:

+- Changed Nav Keymaps from: Ctrl-h,j,k,l to Alt-Left,Down,Up,Right

+- Tweaked Alpha Menu, Added: Pwsh Terminal, File Explorer, Open WhichKey Menu (Space Menu), Changed Config Menu Binding to ~/appdata/local/nvim/init.lua

+- Replaced Keymap of Crtl-\ to Open Pwsh instead of CMD (Hacky Method WIP)

 ## Try out this config

 Make sure to remove or move your current `nvim` directory